adam-crowther/microservice-starter/docs/PROJECT_ORGANISATION.md

   ### `common-application`
     - Contains shared code that is used by the `xxxx-application` submodules of the microservices.
     - Must not contain business logic or models.
+  ### `common-container`
+    - Contains shared code that is used by the `xxxx-container` submodules of the microservices.
+    - Must not contain business logic or models.
   ### `common-domain`
     - Contains shared code that is used by the `xxxx-domain` submodules of the microservices.
     - Must not contain business logic or models.